djamelbenr/Improving-Efficiency-and-Generalisability-of-MP/README.md

 ------------------

 **News 🚀🚀**
-- [04/2023] Ongoing repo update.
-The most recent work...
-- [03/2023] Work on Transactions on Intelligent Transportation Systems (T-ITS, Q1-JCR)...
+- [12/2023] Work on Transactions on Intelligent Transportation Systems (T-ITS, Q1-JCR):
+            "Improving Efficiency and Generalisability of Motion Predictions With Deep Multi-Agent Learning and Multi-Head Attention"
 - [09/2022] Work on Transactions on Intelligent Transportation Systems (T-ITS, Q1-JCR):
             "Use of Social Interaction and Intention to Improve Motion Prediction Within Automated Vehicle Framework: A Review"

 ------------------

 This is the official repository and [PyTorch](https://pytorch.org/) implementations of different works presented at:
-To be added ..

 Our papers:
-- [Improving Efficiency and Generalisability of Motion Predictions with Multi-Agent Learning and Multi-Head Attention](https://arxiv.org/) in IEEE Transactions on Intelligent Transportation Systems
+- [Improving Efficiency and Generalisability of Motion Predictions with Multi-Agent Learning and Multi-Head Attention](https://ieeexplore.ieee.org/abstract/document/10368189/) in IEEE Transactions on Intelligent Transportation Systems
 - [Use of Social Interaction and Intention to Improve Motion Prediction Within Automated Vehicle Framework: A Review](https://ieeexplore.ieee.org/abstract/document/9904961) in IEEE Transactions on Intelligent Transportation Systems